-Parent-Teacher conferences are held in the fall for Full and Part Day 3 and 4 year old families.
-Part and Full Day Preschool and Jr. Academy aftercare will not be offered on conference day.
+Parent-Teacher conferences are held in the fall and winter for JA students.
 On occasion, the teachers may contact parents to share important information.
 Other conferences may be scheduled if needed.

 P.7.6 Parent Involvement

 Parents are an essential part in helping to make classroom parties and special events run smoothly.
 Signup sheets will be passed out at Meet and Greet for those who are interested.